Engineering and Management: Food Innovation

-Additionally, professional, social and methodological skills are trained through group and project work, the introduction of presentation techniques, and modules such as "Business English" and "Professional Skills”.
+Additionally, professional, social and methodological skills are trained through group and project work, the introduction of presentation techniques, and modules such as "Principles of Scientific Research" and "Business English".
 An extensive choice of compulsory elective modules allows you to set an individual focus in your studies.

 In the seventh semester, you complete the practical period of your studies and your Bachelor’s thesis.
 The placement in the food industry at the end of the study programme is the ideal preparation for entering professional life.

-Detailed information on the programme content and structure is available in the overview of modules and the module handbook (s.
-Downloads).
+Detailed information on the programme content and structure is available in the overview of modules and the module handbook.
 The study programme is currently in the accreditation process, which means that changes are possible.

 A semester abroad or a placement abroad can be integrated into the programme, especially in the second half.
 Support is available through scholarship programmes and cooperation agreements, which also guarantee the quality of this component of the study programme.